MichaelAkridge-NOAA/Fish-or-No-Fish-Detector/google-cloud-shell/TUTORIAL.md

 - Facilitates reproducible environments

 ### This command will:
-- Pull the 'py-rocket-base' image from the NMFS Open-Sci Github Container Registry
+- Pull the 'gcs-fish-detector' image from the Docker Hub: https://hub.docker.com/repository/docker/michaelakridge326/gcs-fish-detector/general
-- Create and start the py-rocket-base container.
+- Creates and starts the app container.
 - Maps port 8080 on the shell host to port 8080 in the container.
-- And starts up Jupyter Lab & RStudio with the specified settings.
+- And starts up the app

 ## Step 2: Access Jupyter Lab & RStudio
 Once the container is running, you can visit it by::